Puppy Development Milestones: What To Expect

 Physical Changes

 Between 2 to 4 weeks of age, puppies undergo several physical changes that are key indicators of their development.
 Their eyes and ears gradually open, allowing them to perceive the world around them.
 Initially, their vision and hearing are still developing, but they are now able to see and hear their surroundings to a certain extent.
 Additionally, their teeth start to emerge, with tiny, needle-like teeth breaking through their gums.
-These physical changes mark an exciting milestone in a puppy's life and lay the foundation for further growth and exploration.
+These physical changes mark an exciting milestone in a puppy's life and lay the foundation for further growth and .

 Growth and Weight Gain

 During this period, puppies experience rapid growth and weight gain.
 They will visibly become larger and more robust as they consume their mother's milk.
 It's essential to monitor their weight gain regularly to ensure they are receiving adequate nutrition.
-If there are any concerns about their growth or weight, consulting a veterinarian is highly recommended.
+If there are any concerns about their growth or weight, consulting a veterinarian is highly .
 Proper nutrition and a healthy growth rate are essential in ensuring puppies develop into strong and healthy adult dogs.

 Eyes and Ears